13 Things to Do When Your Dog Dies to Help You Through the Transition

 If your dog has a health condition or is simply getting older, talk with your veterinarian about what changes may occur as time goes on.
 Knowing what to expect can help you prepare for how you'll handle future challenges.

-It's also good to have a dialogue about pet euthanasia (putting your dog to sleep) and how your vet performs this service as well as options afterward like burial and cremation.
+If you think your dog may be nearing the end of their life, it's also good to have a dialogue about pet euthanasia (putting your dog to sleep) and how your vet performs this service as well as options afterward like burial and cremation.
 Veterinarians usually partner with companies to provide these services after your dog passes.
 You can also contact other providers who specialize in end-of-life care (like veterinarians who perform euthanasia in your home) to learn more about their services.

 2. Lean on Your Veterinarian